jordandeklerk/ResNet/README.md

 <hr>

 ## Results
 We test our approach on the `CIFAR-10` dataset with the intention to extend our model to 4 other small low resolution datasets: `Tiny-Imagenet`, `CIFAR100`, `CINIC10` and `SVHN`.
-All training took place on a single V100 GPU with total training time taking approximately `4101.15s`.
+All training took place on a single A100 GPU.
   * CIFAR10
     * ```resnet_cifar10_input32``` - 90.7 @ 32